 With regards to the length of time taken for the application, Mr Mew explained that this was related to the matters of boundary dispute, and the research and correspondence which had been undertaken as part of due diligence to ensure the correct certificate had been secured, and associated revisions of the plans.

 On the matter of maintenance of the foul drainage, Mr Mew confirmed a condition had been included to secure the details of the maintenance and a separate planning application was not required for the drainage as this formed part of the proposals.
 Part H of the building regulations would apply to the sewerage system and an Environment Agency permit would not be required.

 With regards to the character of the area, Mr Mew reminded Members that the proposal was for an existing building and hardstanding, there was no additional built form for the current proposal.
 On the matter of the Interim Position Statement (IPS), Mr Mew confirmed that the ... view the full minutes text for item 39.

 The Planning Committee is asked to note the contents of the Chichester Harbour Conservancy consultation on the proposed Planning Principles 19: Houseboats, and to comment on and endorse the proposed response to the consultation.

 MEMBERS MADE COMMENTS AND THE REPORT WAS NOTED

 Consideration of any late items as follows:

-The Planning Committee will consider any late items announced by the Chair as follows:
+The Planning Committee will consider any late items announced by the Chair at the start of this meeting as follows:

 a) Items added to the agenda papers and made available for public inspection